ampproject/amphtml/contributing/contributing-code.md

 To find a guide:
 - The [Working Group](https://github.com/ampproject/meta/blob/master/working-groups/README.md) that is most responsible for the area you are changing may document how to find a guide from that Working Group.
 If they do not, reach out to the facilitator of the WG (on [Slack](https://bit.ly/amp-slack-signup) or by ccing them on your GitHub issue by adding "/cc @username" in the issue body or comment).
-- If there is no obvious Working Group responsible for the area you are changing but you know what part of the codebase your change will be in, reach out to one of the people in the OWNERS.yaml files for the areas you're changing (on [Slack](https://bit.ly/amp-slack-signup) or by ccing them on your GitHub issue).
+- If there is no obvious Working Group responsible for the area you are changing but you know what part of the codebase your change will be in, reach out to one of the people in the OWNERS files for the areas you're changing (on [Slack](https://bit.ly/amp-slack-signup) or by ccing them on your GitHub issue).
 - If you're still not sure who your guide should be, ask for a guide on [Slack](https://bit.ly/amp-slack-signup) in the [#contributing channel](https://amphtml.slack.com/messages/C9HRJ1GPN/).
 - If you can't find a guide after going through these routes or the guides you find aren't responsive, reach out to mrjoro on Slack or cc him on your GitHub issue/PR.